 4. Limit Your Ability to Spend

 If you regularly make impulse purchases, then limiting your ability to spend spontaneously is wise.
+According to Adam of https://lifehackerguy.com/, the less time you spend hanging around shopping malls will reduce temptation and opportunity to spend.
 For example, don’t carry every credit or debit card with you all the time, particularly when you are heading to a place where overspending is common.
 Alternatively, you can opt only to carry cash, bringing just the right amount to handle a planned purchase with you when you shop.

 By limiting what you have in your wallet or purse (or saved in your phone), you can gain control over impulse purchases.